lagartoflojo/gulp-inline-image-path/README.md

-Convert and replace the image src from your HTML.
+Convert and replace the `src` of the images in your HTML files.

 ## Example